 Futures ready is the capacity of individuals, groups and organisations to be prepared for the future.
 It is both a mindset in individuals and a strategic state for organisations.

 Finding out about integral futures in my foresight study at Swinburne University in the mid-2000s changed how I think and work.
-The idea that using the future today needed us to engage with four dimensions of reality to have impact made total sense.
+The idea that using the future today needed us to engage with four dimensions of reality to have impact made immediate and total sense.

-Those four dimensions are: (i) seeking out diversity of perspectives on the future, designing (ii) processes and (iii) promoting cultures that both support thinking about the future in more holistic and inclusive ways, and (iv) understanding change that matters in the external environment to create pathways to the future.
+Those four dimensions are: (i) seeking out diversity of perspectives on the future, designing (ii) processes and (iii) promoting cultures that both support thinking about the future in holistic and inclusive ways, and (iv) understanding change that matters in the external environment to create pathways to the future.